aplteam/Cider/mkdocs/docs/get-started.md

 	      myproj.mean ⍳20
 	10.5

-Changes to your APL objects in `#.myproj` will be mirrored in the source files in `myproj/APLSource`.
+Changes to the objects in `#.myproj` will be mirrored in their source files in `myproj/APLSource`.
 Changes to the source files will be mirrored in the workspace.

 When you quit Dyalog your changes have already been saved.